hkalbertl/web-image-categorizer/README.md

   * The author reserves the right to modify these terms at any time.
 Any changes will be updated in the README page.

 ## Limitations
-* WIC used the [context menu](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Context_menu_items) API [images](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/menus/ContextType) context type to detect images.
+* WIC used the [context menu](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Context_menu_items) API to detect images with [images](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/menus/ContextType) context type.
 It may not work on images that are protected by security treatments.
 Such as webpages with right click disabled or images covered by other HTML elements.

 ## Having problems?
 Please check the [wiki](https://github.com/hkalbertl/web-image-categorizer/wiki) pages for more.